Is the Science Program the Right Choice for My Child?

 Characteristics of a Science Program

-- 5-20 field studies per year for each student, parents will be required to volunteer for a minimum of 3 field studies per registered student
+10-20 field studies per year for each student, parents are required to volunteer for a minimum of 3 field studies per registered student

 How to Register

-For families that are new to the CBE and not Canadian citizens, please note you must first attend the Kingsland Reception Centre for an initial assessment prior to registering for an Alternative Program.
+- For families that are new to the CBE and not Canadian citizens, please note you must first attend the CBE Welcome Centre for an initial assessment prior to registering for an Alternative Program.